beginner-corp/learn.begin.com/src/md/basic/foundations/hello-world.md

 # Hello world

 Begin.com supports building static web apps alongside the popular backend JS runtimes Node and Deno.
 You can even mix all these things in the same app.

+## Exercise 1: preview in the browser

-In this exercise build and preview all the different runtime starter apps you are interested in!
+Build and preview all the different runtime starter apps you are interested in!

-## Static
+### Static

 A plain and simple static website